yovasx2/sinatra-raspberry-pi/README.md

 <a name="description"/>
 ## Description

-A small web interface to send pulses as output from a raspberry pi
+A small web interface to send pulses from a raspberry pi

 * [Sinatra](https://sinatrarb.com)